Psyhackological/ytxt/README.md

 Finished saving The Egg - A Short Story [h6fcK_fRYaI].en-GB.txt
 ```

-Also see 2 files saved in your relative path:
+See also the 2 files that are stored in your relative path:
 ```bash
 The Egg - A Short Story [h6fcK_fRYaI].en-GB.txt
 The Egg - A Short Story [h6fcK_fRYaI].en-GB.vtt